Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-A celebration of Matthew’s life will be at the Leonardis Memorial Home, Inc., 210 Ridgedale Avenue, Florham Park on Tuesday from 4-7 p.m.
-The funeral mass will be held on Wednesday, 11:30 a.m at St. Rose of Lima Church in East Hanover, followed by the entombment at Gate of Heaven Cemetery.
+Visitation at the Leonardis Memorial Home, Inc., 210 Ridgedale Avenue, Florham Park on Wednesday from 4-7pm.
+Funeral on Thursday, assembling at the funeral home at 10:30am, followed by the funeral mass at St. Rose of Lima Church in East Hanover at 11:30am.
+Interment at Gate of Heaven Cemetery.

-In lieu of flowers, donations can be made in Matthew’s name to CTC Academy, 125 Bauer Drive, Oakland NJ 07436.
+In lieu of flowers, donations can be made in Louis’s name to St. Jude Children’s Research Hospital, see donation box below for details…..

-To plant a beautiful memorial tree in memory of Matthew G Rossi, please visit our Tree Store.
+To plant a beautiful memorial tree in memory of Louis G Falzarano, please visit our Tree Store.